microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 The connector supports basic search functionality, but there are some areas of improvement:

-### Fetch records at a specified index

-Data retrieval/paging currently starts at index 0, but it could be modified to start at any index.
-This could be useful if users have a large amount of data and want to fetch a subset of it.
-This would require modifications to the paging logic to know where to start.

 ### Support all search API arguments

 The Search API has a number of parameters to it: kind, query, offset, limit, sort, queryAsOwner, spatialFilter, trackTotalCount, aggregateBy, and returnedFields.
 The connector could be extended to support sort, queryAsOwner, spatialFilter, trackTotalCount, and aggregateBy.
 It currently makes use of kind, query, offset, limit, and returnedFields.

 ### Improve returnedRecords format

 Passing values to the returnedFields parameter is not the most user-friendly since each field needs to be enclosed in quotes (e.g. "data.FacilityName", "data.Source").
-The connector could be modified to add quotations around each field, if the user doesn't provide them, before passing them to the Search API.
+The connector could be modified to automatically add quotations around each field if the user doesn't include them.

 ## Contributing